Vehicle registration plates of Massachusetts

-Massachusetts was the first U.S. state to issue license plates, on September 1, 1903.
+Massachusetts was the first U.S. state to issue license plates on September 1, 1903, to Frederick Tudor.
 Plates are currently issued by the Massachusetts Registry of Motor Vehicles (RMV).

-On November 12, 2019, Massachusetts became the final state to issue temporary license plates (designated as type PAS, subtype TP), which can be printed at home & put in the RMV sleeve & affixed to the back of the vehicle.
-Temporary plates are initially good for 20 days but can be renewed once if permanent plates haven't arrived yet.

 All plates since 1978 are currently valid.
 Prior to 1993, only rear plates were required; since the first "Spirit of America" plate was issued in 1986, front and rear plates have been required since.
 As such, the 1978-1993 issues continue to only require the rear plate, while the "Spirit of America" issues since 1986 require front and rear plates.

 Passenger baseplates

 1903 to 1966

 In 1956, the United States, Canada, and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1955 (dated 1956) issue was the first Massachusetts license plate that complied with these standards.